learn-co-curriculum/phase-1-arrays-objects-what-is-really-going-on/README.md

 each carry unique information, but contain shared properties that were defined on the class.

 Does this seem familiar?
-Sounds very similar to what we've dicsused regarding constructor functions and prototypal inheritance.
-When we create a constructor function, we are essentially creating a template that can be used to generate new, indivdual objects.
+Sounds very similar to what we've discussed regarding constructor functions and prototypal inheritance.
+When we create a constructor function, we are essentially creating a template that can be used to generate new, individual objects.

 ```js
 function PhraseObjectConstructor(name) {